Automated process monitoring to enhance quality assurance for laser cutting, laser welding and many other laser processes

 Process Monitoring System

-To assure a successful implementation of a process monitoring system into the production chain, automatic communication is mandatory.
-For traceability reasons all signals and evaluations are assigned to seam numbers and to part numbers.
+To assure a successful implementation of process monitoring for laser welding and laser cutting, automatic communication is mandatory.
+For traceability reasons all signals and evaluations are assigned to seam numbers and to part numbers for your automated laser processes in your production.

 Different sensors for all circumstances from low light conditions to bright processes and from UV to NIR are available.
 Together with you, we will choose the right sensor(s) in order to meet your detection requirements.